 To log the SQL queries Jaspersoft OLAP sends to the database, set the Generate Formatted SQL Traces option.
 This ensures that Jaspersoft OLAP writes the SQL queries it executes to the log file you specify.

-Table 3-1 on page 34 lists the properties' meanings.
+The following table lists the properties' meanings.

 Table 3-1 OLAP Settings